zephyrproject-rtos/zephyr/doc/reference/networking/net_mgmt.rst

    events it will handle, **regardless** of how many events were in the set passed to :c:func:`net_mgmt_init_event_callback`.

+   Note that in order to receive events from multiple layers, one must have multiple listeners registered, one for each layer being listened.
+   The callback handler function can be shared between different layer events.

    (False positives can occur for events which have the same layer and layer code.)